 Brady’s Pub is the perfect example of surprisingly delicious food found in an unsuspecting place.
 Every burger starts with fresh 100% ground chuck that’s shaped into patties daily.
 Brady’s ended up in the Top 10 finalists for the Best Burger in Iowa a few years ago with their Brady Burger, a jazzed-up mushroom Swiss burger with bacon, garlic-spiced mushrooms, roasted garlic aioli, and Swiss and mozzarella cheeses.
 When you visit, make sure to check out their daily specials.
 You might find something like the Apple, Bacon, and Bleu Burger, which features provolone, apple slices, blue cheese crumbles, balsamic vinaigrette, and spinach on a brioche bun.

 Cattlemen’s Steakhouse, Sac City

 Sometimes you just want a burger, even when you visit a steakhouse.
 Whether you visit Cattlemen’s Steakhouse at lunch or dinner, you will find fresh Iowa Angus burgers.
 Choose between a juicy half-pound patty or, if you can handle it, a full 16-ouncer.
 The burger on the menu comes with options for various cheeses, onions, bacon, tomato, lettuce, and pickles.
 However, check for the weekly special to try something a little different.
-You might find a mushroom and swiss burger, or a special burger with onion rings, jalapenos, and homemade barbeque sauce.
+You might find a mushroom and Swiss burger, or a special burger with onion rings, jalapeños, and homemade barbecue sauce.

 Harper’s Public House, Dysart